osmoscraft/osmosnote/packages/server/public/devlog.md

 - Spell check toggle on/off
 - ESC key to cancel selection
 - Display "New" as status when opening a new file.
+- Consider using orange border to indicate dirty document
 - A fraction of delay after entering any command that waits for server.
 - URL search needs debouncer.
 Invalid url blocks UI
 - Strong need to curate a list based on tags